Jarett-Lee/atom-modular-keymaps/README.md

 License
 -------
-Copyright for portions of project modular-keymaps-black are held by [Daniel Bayley, 2016] as part of project Bar.
+Copyright for portions of project modular-keymaps-black are held by [Daniel Bayley, 2016] as part of project modular-keymaps.
 All other copyright for project modular-keymaps-black are held by [Jarett Lee, 2017].

 [MIT]:              LICENSE.md
 [Jarett Lee]:       https://github.com/jarett-lee